A topic from the subject of Analytical Chemistry in Chemistry.

 There are a variety of analytical techniques that can be used to determine the chemical composition of water.
 These techniques include:

 • Titration: Titration is a technique that involves adding a known amount of a reagent to a sample of water until a reaction occurs.
-The amount of reagent that is added is used to determine the concentration of the analyte in the water.
+The amount of reagent added is used to determine the concentration of the analyte in the water.

 • Gas chromatography: Gas chromatography is a technique that involves separating the components of a sample of water based on their boiling points.
 The separated components are then detected and their concentrations are determined.